 - Locations.
 Location names are used to define a grouping of UnboundID Server products based on physical proximity.
 For example, a location is most often associated with a single datacenter location.
 During the installation, assign a location to each server for optimal inter-server behavior.
 The location assigned to a server within Global Configuration can be referenced by components within the server as well as processes external to the server to satisfy "local" versus "remote" decisions used in replication, load balancing, and failover. - Validate ACIs.
 Many directory servers allow for less restrictive application of its access control instructions (ACIs), so that they accept invalid ACIs.
 For example, if a Sun/Oracle server encounters an access control rule that it cannot parse, then it will simply ignore it without any warning, and the server may not offer the intended access protection.
-Rather than unexpectedly exposing sensitive data, the UnboundID Data Store rejects any ACIs that it cannot interpret, which ensures data access is properly limited as intended, but it can cause problems when migrating data with existing access control rules to an UnboundID Data Store.
-If you are migrating from a Sun/Oracle deployment to an UnboundID Data Store, the UnboundID Data Store provides a validate-acis tool in the bin directory (UNIX or Linux systems) or bat directory (Windows systems) that identifies any ACI syntax problems before migrating data.
+Rather than unexpectedly exposing sensitive data, the UnboundID Data Store rejects any ACIs that it cannot interpret, which ensures data access is properly limited as intended, but it can cause problems when migrating data with existing access control rules to an UnboundID Data Store, the UnboundID Data Store provides a validate-acis tool in the bin directory (UNIX or Linux systems) or bat directory (Windows systems) that identifies any ACI syntax problems before migrating data.
 For more information, see Validating ACIs Before Migrating Data.